 Drawback 1.
 Loss of control (to an extent).

-When you join a PEO, you become co-employers.
+When you join a PEO like JustWorks, you become co-employers.
 In order to hire or fire someone, or make any HR-related changes, you have to consult the PEO.
 This can be a good thing, since you’re essentially getting a partner who’s professionally trained and can stop you from making legal mistakes.
 But it can also slow you down and takes away full control over your business.
 As with any business partner, you want to make sure you have a good working relationship with the PEO and a high level of trust.

 Drawback 2.
 Not free from all busywork.